eschoien/Dissimilarity-Tree-Reproduction/README.md

 - Development and implementation: Bart Iver van Blokland, [NTNU Visual Computing Lab](https://www.idi.ntnu.no/grupper/vis/)
 - Supervision: Theoharis Theoharis, [NTNU Visual Computing Lab](https://www.idi.ntnu.no/grupper/vis/)

-If you use (parts of) this library in your research, we kindly ask you reference the papers on which this project is based:
+If you use (parts of) this project in your research, we kindly ask you reference the papers on which this project is based:

-    @article{van2020radial,
+    @article{van2021dissimilarity,
-      title={Radial intersection count image: A clutter resistant 3D shape descriptor}, author={van Blokland, Bart Iver and Theoharis, Theoharis}, journal={Computers \& Graphics},
+      title={Partial 3D Object Retrieval using Local Binary QUICCI Descriptors and Dissimilarity Tree Indexing}, author={van Blokland, Bart Iver and Theoharis, Theoharis}, journal={Computers \& Graphics},
-      volume="91",
+      volume="TBD",
-      pages="118--128",
+      pages="TBD--TBD",
-      year={2020},
+      year={2021},
       publisher={Elsevier}
     }